Landing Page Design Best Practices: Increasing Conversions Strategically

 On top of matching your landing pages to search intent, different questions should be asked for different offers.
 Someone who is simply searching for information is not in the mood to give out any personal info.

-If you are providing a whitepaper, you’re going to see a big dropoff in leads if you insist on asking for name, email, and phone number.
+If you are providing a whitepaper, you’re going to see a big dropoff in leads if you insist on asking for a name, email, and phone number.
 Why should the customer give their phone number to get a pdf?

 They don’t want to talk to anyone, they just want information on how to solve the problem on their own.
-For the top of funnel offers such as whitepapers, ebooks, and case studies, you should stick to only asking for name and email.
+For the top-of-funnel offers such as whitepapers, ebooks, and case studies, you should stick to only asking for name and email.
 You can justify asking for the email address because you need that address to send the info to the visitor.

 You can’t justify asking for a phone number.

 Your goal will always be to capture a lead in one way or another.
 Visual graphics like G2 Crowd’s vendor funnel help describe exactly how your product or service can help source new business and lead them through each step of the funnel.
 You can follow up the graphic with a form as well when it suits the situation for your target audience.